 Techspace Property Group Ltd will only ever ask for personal data if it is required for a specific purpose; with that in mind we have created a full list of all the kinds of personal data that we may ask you to provide in order to achieve those purposes.
 The kinds of personal data we may collect are:

-In addition, the following information is also collected when visiting our website, although it is not used to identify you personally: session information (cookies), IP address and content accessed (server log files).
+In addition, when visiting our website, we collect non-identifiable data like session information (cookies), IP addresses, and accessed content (server log files).